Capturing computational environments

 Package mangers will also keep track of the specific versions of the packages installed for a project, and can produce files allowing this information to be shared.
 This functionality is a key part of capturing a specific computational environment and we’ll return to it later.

-You can learn more about Python packages and how to make one in the FAIR4RS Packaging lesson
+You can learn more about Python packages and how to trun your code into a package in the FAIR4RS Packaging lesson

 Where does pip get packages from?